 Combining different Munchkin sets.
-There are lots of different Munchkin sets: zombies, pirates, superheroes, vampires, and more.
-You can combine two (or more) sets for a genre-crossing mega-Munchkin adventure!
+You can mix two (or more) base sets and expansions together for a genrecrossing mega-Munchkin adventure!
 Space plus Old West?
-Kung fu spies?
+Kung fu vampires?
 No problem!
-See it all at sets.worldofmunchkin.com.

 Expansions.
 These add still more monsters to kill, new Treasure to loot, and sometimes entirely new kinds of cards.